w3c/webappsec/specs/subresourceintegrity/spec.markdown

 1. Let <var>result</var> be the result of [applying <var>algorithm</var>][apply-algorithm]
-    to the [representation data][representationdata] without any content-codings applied, except when the user agent intends to consumes the content with content-encodings applied.
+    to the [representation data][representationdata] without any content-codings applied, except when the user agent intends to consume the content with content-encodings applied.
 In the latter case, let <var>result</var> be the result of applying <var>algorithm</var> to the [representation data][representationdata].
 2. Let <var>encodedResult</var> be result of base64-encoding